ljwagerfield/crdt/README.md

 Regardless, any CvRDT that supports unique increments can be used for the header, since **all CvRDTs will produce the same shape graph given the same set of concurrent unique increments.** That said, the vector clock (aka `vclock`) is currently one of the most efficient CvRDTs considering its payload and associated compare/merge functions.
 Consequently it is used in many distributed systems, [including Riak][riak].

-*As an example, a grow-only set (aka `g-set`) could be implemented whereby each update inserts a GUID.
+*As an example, a grow-only set (aka `g-set`) could be used whereby each update inserts a GUID.
 This would produce a monotonic join-semilattice, but would be far less efficient than a `vclock`.*

 ### Vector clocks